$2$-Split of Form Factors via BCFW Recursion Relation: -split

 A similar analysis applies to the other three diagrams. \begin{itemize} \item \textbf{The second diagram:}

 \item \textbf{The third diagram:}

 \item \textbf{The forth diagram:}

 \end{itemize} Summing the contributions from these four non-vanishing diagrams in \eqref{eq:1stfig}, \eqref{eq:2ndfig}, \eqref{eq:3rdfig}, and \eqref{eq:4thfig} precisely reconstructs the BCFW expansion for the right-hand side of the $2$-split formula, \eqref{eq:phi3split}.
 The first 2 diagrams build the right-hand current, while the last 2 diagrams build the right-hand form factor.
+This completes the inductive proof for the $2$-split of the form factor $F^{{\cal L}_{\phi}}_n$ \eqref{eq:phi3split}.